-We have done many cruises in the past few years and we have done many different itineraries, these are my top 5 pick:
+We have done many cruises in the past few years and we have done many different itineraries, these are my top 5 picks:

 1- South East Asia:

-We did 19 days from Hong Kong to Singapore, then continued to Malaysia back to Singapore and I have to say this one was my favourite itinerary so far.
+We did 19 days from Hong Kong to Singapore, then continued to Malaysia back to Singapore and I have to say this one was my favorite itinerary so far.
 The port of calls included, other than Hong Kong and Singapore, Halong Bay, Da Nang and Saigon in Vietnam.
-Bangkok, Ko Sumui and Phuket in Thailand, Kuala Lumpur and Georgetown in Malaysia.
-The cruise was fantastic and it gives us the opportunity to explore many destination in one trip without having to pack and unpack several time!
+Bangkok, Ko Samui, and Phuket in Thailand, Kuala Lumpur and Georgetown in Malaysia.
+The cruise was fantastic and it gave us the opportunity to explore many destinations in one trip without having to pack and unpack several time!
+This is also a great itinerary for someone that has never been to Asia before.
+The cruise line takes care of all the immigration and paperwork required and you just enjoy the new destinations.

 2- Panama Canal

 We were lucky, living in Vancouver at that time, to be able to board the ship from Vancouver for 21 days all the way to Fort Lauderdale.
 This was another incredible itinerary.
-The Canal was the highlight of the cruise but there were many other port of call that we deeply enjoyed.
-The itinerary included some great port of calls on the California Coast like San Francisco, Santa Barbara and San Diego.
+The Canal was the highlight of the cruise but there were many other ports of call that we deeply enjoyed.
+The itinerary included some great port of calls on the California Coast like San Francisco, Santa Barbara, and San Diego.
 I was particularly impressed by the small beach town of Huatulco Mexico and the fantastic Cartagena Columbia.
-I would decently do that itinerary again.
+Due to the length of the journey passengers on board this particular cruise was a little older than us.

 3- Mexican Riviera